 By the way: service problems from hosts that are currently not UP are not identified as problems.

 Further details about acknowledgements can be found in it's own article.

 6.2.
 Alerts and notifications

-When a host's condition changes, (e.g. from OK to CRIT), Checkmk registers an alert.
-These alerts may or may not generate a notification.
-Checkmk is so designed that whenever a host or service has a problem, an email is sent to the object's contacts (please note that omdadmin/cmkadmin, by default, is not a contact for any objects).
+When a host's condition changes, (e.g. from OK to CRIT), Checkmk registers an event.
+These events may or may not generate a notification.
+Checkmk is so designed that whenever a host or service has a problem, an email is sent to the object's contacts (please note that cmkadmin, by default, is not a contact for any objects).
 These can be customised very flexibly however.
-An alert also depends on a number of parameters.
+The alert also depends on a number of parameters.
 It is simplest when we look at cases for which notifications are not sent.
 Notifications are suppressed ...